dvdmtw98/notes/notes-vault/index.md

   - main
   - index
 date: 2024-01-28 14:15:56 -0600
-updated: 2025-03-24 23:58:58 -0500
+updated: 2025-04-11 19:08:25 -0500
 ---

-Welcome to [Digital Archive](https://notes.davidvarghese.net).
-This is a place where I store information about various topics that interest me.
-Fell free to explore all the content.
-I welcome your feedback and encourage contributes to enhance the accuracy of the material.
+**Welcome to [Digital Archive](https://notes.davidvarghese.net)**.
+This is where I dump notes, tutorials, and random things I’m learning, exploring, or just find fascinating.
+It’s a messy-but-organized collection that I have cobbled together over time.
+Feel free to poke around.

 There are multiple ways to navigate Digital Archive:
-1. Use the search bar to search for any term.
-The search bar can also be accessed by pressing `ctrl+k`.
-2. Click on a note to explore its content, and follow the links and backlinks to dive deeper into related topics.
-3. Interact with the graph on the left of the page to visualize connections between notes, and click on any node to navigate directly to that note.
-4. Click on the tags to explore topics by category.
+🔍 **Search** for anything with **`Ctrl+K`** (or just type in the search bar).
+📄 **Click notes** to read details, and follow links to see how topics connect.
+🌿 **Check out the graph**; it’s a visual representation of how my notes relate.
+🏷️ **Browse tags** to quickly jump between topics.

+This isn’t a polished guide; it’s built for my own sanity, but I am sharing it in case it helps others. **Spot a mistake?
+Have a suggestion?** Let me know!

 ### Table of Content